 Unfortunately, it doesn’t work that way with a human body or a character trait.

-When we start out on a self-improvement project, we expect rapid, predictable results form our efforts.
+When we start out on a self-improvement project, we expect rapid, predictable results from our efforts.
 And when things go wrong, we think we’re entitled to the stress and disappointment we feel.

 Fact: When we care too much about life conforming to our expectations, we’re setting ourselves up for disappointment.